GabrielBTonelli/Selenium_WebDriver/README.md

 Here you'll find some tests developed by me including:

-- evaluability of determinated product on Stanley's website
+- Avaluability of determinated product on Stanley's website
-- Guinness beer discount on a supermarket website (I just realised that the market doesn't update the discount on online orders)
+- Guinness beer discount on a supermarket website (But I just realised that the market doesn't update the discount on online orders.
+Still a good try)
-- Sushi ordering from one of my favourite Japanese Restaurants in town
+- Automated Sushi ordering from one of my favourite Japanese Restaurants in town

 More to come.